How Owning a Pet Can Be Therapeutic

 When adopting an animal, many people imagine how a new family member will bring joy, adventure, and companionship into their life.

 But pets can be more than just fun—they can also be a form of therapy.
 Studies have shown that animals can help alleviate symptoms related to mental health problems and trauma, which are challenges that many injury victims face after a serious motor vehicle accident.
-In a recent survey conducted by the Anxiety and Depression Association of America, 74 percent of pet owners reported mental health improvements after adopting a furry friend.

 Continue reading to learn more about the therapeutic benefits of animals.